Fingerprince: Release history

 For the CD release of Fingerprince, all of the songs from Babyfingers, which were originally supposed to be part of the record, were included in their original running order.

 The 1995 Euro Ralph CD reissue of Fingerprince kept the original track order from the original LP but included the complete Babyfingers as a bonus 3" CD with the album.
 All subsequent reissues of the album include all three sides, with slight alterations in the track order.

 Reception

-In the December 31, 1977 issue of Sounds magazine, Jon Savage notes that this album is more accessible than the band's first two albums, comparing it to Steely Dan and Frank Zappa "put through 10 years and a considerable warp."
+In the December 31, 1977, issue of Sounds, Jon Savage notes that this album is more accessible than the band's first two albums, comparing it to Steely Dan and Frank Zappa "put through 10 years and a considerable warp."
 He also compares the Residents' integrity and outrage to the first punk "explosion."
 Andy Gill of New Musical Express compared the second side of the album to Harry Partch.